fablabnk/VaseProto/README.md

 └── Rack-SDK : the Rack Software Development Kit
 ```

-For the second two items, we can follow the VCV Rack [plugin development tutorial](https://vcvrack.com/manual/PluginDevelopmentTutorial), which is recommended to complete anyway to get a feeling for how VCV rack plugins work and are built.
+For the second two items, we can follow the VCV Rack [plugin development tutorial](https://vcvrack.com/manual/PluginDevelopmentTutorial), which is recommended to do anyway to get a feeling for how plugins work and are built.

 For the DaisySP we can simply clone [the repo](https://github.com/electro-smith/DaisySP) into our project folder